 Ayurveda is a system of medicine equivalent to conventional medicine.
 Although in some ways diametrically opposed to the latter, the World Health Organization (WHO) recognizes Ayurveda as a method of healing.
 According to Ayurveda, the foundation of human life is the unity of body, mind and soul.
 If the body is suffering, the mind and soul will suffer too.
 This unity of body, mind and soul is largely disregarded by conventional medicine, the focus being on the disease rather than on the person as a whole.
 As a result, conventional medicine is often helpless, especially when facing chronic diseases.
 Conventional medicine accomplishes miraculous outcomes in emergency situations, accidents, surgeries and acute medicine.
 But when it comes to analyzing the cause of complaints and illnesses, Ayurvedic medicine offer a phenomenal treasure trove of knowledge to support us.

 A certified Ayurveda Massage Practitioner since 2005, Ayurveda has been an indispensable part of my life since 2004.
 I received my training at the Rosenberg European Academy of Ayurveda (REAA) where I also qualified as an Ayurveda Dietetics and Health Coach in 2008.
+With a view to furthering my expertise, I pursued a three-year study course at the Lucerne School of Naturopathy (a cooperation partner of REAA), earning a professional diploma as a Certified Ayurveda Nutrition & Massage Therapist REAA/HPS in 2024.
+This diploma qualifies me for EMR certification, which means my clients can claim reimbursement through their supplementary health insurance (subject to individual clarification).

-Ayurveda is a daily ingredient that contributes decisively to my happiness and wellbeing.
+Ayurveda is an integral part of my daily rhythm.
+I deeply value the sense of order and structure its wisdom brings to my life.
 The wealth of knowledge provided by Ayurveda has given me a better sense of self, thanks to which I now know what is good for me and how to stay healthy.
+Ayurveda has also opened the door for me to a world that beautifully appeals to all of our senses.

 - Tenseness